 • Completion of three courses exploring the intersections of theology, medicine, and culture from approved list.
 If approved by the program director, directed study courses may count toward this requirement.

 • Participation in a program, elective, or professional service providing practical ministry-related experience engaging matters of health and illness.
 A unit of Clinical Pastoral Education (CPE) or a relevant field education placement will satisfy this requirement.
 Students may substitute alternative practical experiences with the approval of the program director.
-Students who have served in an ordained capacity in healthcare settings or who have completed CPE or a healthcare-related field placement in their prior study at an accredited theological school may petition for a waiver of this requirement.
+Students who have served in an ordained capacity in healthcare settings or who have completed CPE or a health care-related field placement in their prior study at an accredited theological school may petition for a waiver of this requirement.

 • Completion of a research paper that directly engages the intersection of theology, medicine, and culture.
 This paper may be done as part of a class and will ordinarily be presented publicly near the conclusion of the student’s degree program.